RedHatGov/openshift-compliance/sec_conops.rst

 Actors
 ~~~~~~
 **Platform Administrators** are responsible for two specific container processes in the OCP cluster.
-The first is an itegrated container registry.
+The first is an integrated container registry.
 The second is an application traffic HAProxy router, running in a container.
 While these nominally operate without intervention, their continued operation falls under the responsibility of the **Platform Administrators**.

-**Application Developers** do not necissarily need to be aware of the container construct in OCP.
+**Application Developers** do not necessarily need to be aware of the container construct in OCP.
 An **Application Developer** can deploy a containerized application inside OCP simply by providing OCP a source code repository.
 At this point OCP automatically builds the source into and deploys a containerized application.

 Container Filesystem
 ~~~~~~~~~~~~~~~~~~~~